The Low-redshift Lyman-continuum Survey: [S II]-deficiency and the leakage of ionizing radiation: Data

 \subsection{Escape fractions}

 Given the complications in estimating escape fractions (\fesc) of the LyC photons, two approaches are considered.
-First, the ratio between the flux of LyC and of the stellar continuum at $\sim 1100$ \AA\ rest-frame ($f_{\rm LyC}/f_{1100}$) is used as a proxy of \fesc.
-It has the advantage of being less model-dependent.
-Second, it is common to estimate \fesc\ by comparing the observed ratio of flux density at $\sim 900$ \AA\ to that at $\sim 1500$ \AA\ ($F_{900}/F_{1500}$) with the intrinsic ratio \citep{Steidel2001}.
-After accounting for the dust attenuation, we obtain the absolute \fesc\ ($f_{\rm esc, UV}$).
-Specifically, we derive $f_{\rm esc, UV}$ by finding an intrinsic UV spectrum following the fitting methods of \cite{Chisholm2019} and presented in \cite{lyc_uvfit}.
-We fit the observed stellar continuum as a linear combination of multiple single-age and single stellar metallicity bursts.
+First, the ratio between the flux of LyC and of the stellar continuum at $\sim 1100$~\AA\ rest frame ($f_{\rm LyC}/f_{1100}$) is used as a proxy of \fesc.
+It has the advantage of being less model dependent.
+Second, it is common to estimate \fesc\ by comparing the observed ratio of flux density at $\sim 900$~\AA\ to that at $\sim 1500$~\AA\ ($F_{900}/F_{1500}$) with the intrinsic ratio \citep{Steidel2001}.
+After accounting for the dust attenuation, we obtain the absolute \fesc, denoted as $f_{\rm esc}^{\rm UV}$(LyC) in this paper.
+Specifically, we derive $f_{\rm esc}^{\rm UV}$(LyC) by finding an intrinsic UV spectrum following the fitting methods of \cite{Chisholm2019} and presented in \cite{lyc_uvfit}.
+We fit the observed stellar continuum as a linear combination of multiple single-age and single-stellar-metallicity bursts.
 We use 50 possible theoretical Starburst99 models \citep{Leitherer1999, Leitherer2010} that span a range of ages (1 -- 40 Myr) and metallicities (0.05 -- 2 $Z_\odot$) that are relevant to the young starbursts in the \lz.
-We assume a standard Kroupa initial mass function \citep{Kroupa2002} and use the Geneva stellar evolution tracks with high-mass loss rates \citep{Meynet1994}.
-Finally, we account for dust attenuation using the \citet{Reddy2016} law, which is observationally defined down to 950\AA.
-We fit to the stellar continuum redward of 950\AA\ by masking the strong ISM absorption features and fitting the best-fit linear coefficients and dust attenuation parameter.
-We then extend the stellar continuum fit blueward to LyC and take the ratio of the fit to the observations to determine $f_{\rm esc, UV}$.
+We assume a standard Kroupa initial mass function \citep{Kroupa2002} and use the Geneva stellar evolution tracks with high-mass-loss rates \citep{Meynet1994}.
+Finally, we account for dust attenuation using the \citet{Reddy2016} law, which is observationally defined down to 950~\AA.
+We fit to the stellar continuum redward of 950~\AA\ by masking the strong interstellar medium (ISM) absorption features and fitting the best-fit linear coefficients and dust attenuation parameter.
+We then extend the stellar continuum fit blueward to LyC and take the ratio of the fit to the observations to determine $f_{\rm esc}^{\rm UV}$(LyC).